omgwtfwow/all-in-one-analytics/README.txt

 1. Upload `all-in-one-analytics.php` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Go to 'Settings' and choose 'All In One Analytics and Tracking' to configure the plugin
+4. NOTE: Make sure you switch off any existing analytics/pixels

 == Frequently Asked Questions ==

 = Can this add the basic tracking codes to my site? =

 Yes

+= Do I have to remove the existing tracking codes? =

+Yes or you'll double count events.

 = What properties are attached to each event? =